British Universities cricket team: History

 Combined Universities' first matches in top-level cricket came in the 1975 Benson & Hedges Cup, a List A competition.
 In their first game, on 3 May, they beat Worcestershire County Cricket Club by 66 runs, thanks largely to an outstanding all-round performance by future Pakistan captain Imran Khan, who top-scored with 35 runs and took four wickets for four runs from 8.3 overs as Worcestershire were bowled out for 92 runs.
-The team played as an Oxford and Cambridge Universities side initially.
+The team played as an Oxford and Cambridge Universities team initially.
 Players from universities other than Oxford and Cambridge were first selected for the Benson and Hedges Cup in the 1987 season.
 The first team drawn from the wider university community, to face Hampshire on 2 May 1987, included Nasser Hussain, John Stephenson, Martin Speight and Alan Fordham from Durham, Mike Cann from Swansea and Peter Perera from Exeter.
 By 1989 there were five players from Durham in the squad but only three from Oxford and Cambridge.

 From 1975 to 1992 inclusive the team played only in the Benson and Hedges Cup.
 Their most successful year was 1989, in which a team led by future England captain Mike Atherton and containing Nasser Hussain, who also went on to captain England, as well as future England Test player Steve James, beat Surrey and Worcestershire in the group stages, their first wins in 13 years.
-Worcestershire were the defending County Champions and went on to win the 1989 County Championship with seven past or future Test players in their side, yet the match "constituted a stuffing.
+Worcestershire were the defending County Champions and went on to win the 1989 County Championship with seven past or future Test players in their team, yet the match "constituted a stuffing.
 Without doubt it is the finest ever limited-overs performance".
 The team became the first non-first-class team to reach the knockout stages of the competition and narrowly lost by just three runs against Somerset in the quarter-finals.